Venue: Virtual meeting viewable by weblink

 The dates of confirmed future Scrutiny Panel meetings are below.
 Please refer to https://futureoxfordshirepartnership.org/meetings/ for the most up to date information on times and locations.

-The dates of next meetings were noted as set out in the Agenda.
+The dates of future meetings as set out in the Agenda was noted.